neu-se/CS4530-CS5500-Spring-2021/assignments/project-deliverable.md

 ## Contents

 Your final team deliverable will include:
-* The implementation of your new feature
+* The implementation of your new feature, deployed to Netlify + Heroku
 * Automated tests for your new feature
 * A README.md document that includes instructions to deploy Covey.Town with your new feature
 * A FEATURE.md document that describes the final version of your use cases